 - [ potential parameter name changes].

-The first SL PRS resource is determined according to the sub-channel used for the PSCCH transmission containing the associated SCI format 1-B: The index of the sub-channel in the resource pool is identical to the index of the SL PRS resource provided by [higher layer parameter].If [sl-MaxNumPerReserve] is 2 then the index of the second SL PRS resource is indicated by the field [Resource ID indication].
+The first SL PRS resource is determined according to the sub-channel used for the PSCCH transmission containing the associated SCI format 1-B, where the index of the sub-channel in the resource pool is identical to the index of the SL PRS resource provided by [higher layer parameter].

+The second SL-PRS and third SL PRS resource, if reserved by SCI format 1-B, are determined from " Resource ID indication" which is equal to a PRS Resource ID value (PRIV) where,

+If [sl-MaxNumPerReserve] is 2 then

+PRIV=r1

-[ If [sl-MaxNumPerReserve] is 3 then the index of the second / third SL PRS resource is indicated by the field [ Resource ID indication].]
+If [sl-MaxNumPerReserve] is 3 then

+PRIV=r2*NSL-PRS+r1

+where

+- r1 denotes the SL PRS resource ID for the second resource

+- r2 denotes the SL PRS resource ID for the third resource

+- NSL-PRS is the number of SL-PRS resources (pre-)configured in a slot of a resource pool.

 <omitted text>

-8.2.4.3 Sidelink congestion control in a dedicated resource pool in sidelink resource allocation mode 2
+8.2.4.3 Sidelink congestion control in a dedicated SL PRS resource pool in sidelink resource allocation mode 2

-When transmitting SL-PRS in a dedicated pool the UE shall perform sidelink congestion control as specified in clause 8.1.6, with the following modification(s):
+When transmitting SL-PRS in a dedicated SL PRS resource pool the UE shall perform sidelink congestion control as specified in clause 8.1.6, with the following modification(s):

 - "PSSCH" is replaced by "SL PRS"